Gurujiii2507/tswd-portfolio/final-project-part-one.md

 Data Content

 Minimum Wage Data:
-Historical minimum wage rates at the federal and state levels, adjusted for inflation Regional variations in minimum wage rates
+- Historical minimum wage rates at the federal and state levels, adjusted for inflation
+- Regional variations in minimum wage rates
-Employment data for different industries and demographic groups Economic Data:
+- Employment data for different industries and demographic groups

+Economic Data:
-Real GDP growth
+- Real GDP growth
-Unemployment rates
+- Unemployment rates
-Inflation rates
+- Inflation rates
-Consumer spending patterns
+- Consumer spending patterns
-Productivity measures
+-roductivity measures

 Usage of Data

 Analyzing the Impact of Minimum Wages:

-Assessing the relationship between minimum wages and employment levels Examining the effects of minimum wages on income inequality and poverty Evaluating the impact of minimum wages on business costs and competitiveness Understanding Economic Trends:
+- Assessing the relationship between minimum wages and employment levels
+- Examining the effects of minimum wages on income inequality and poverty
+- Evaluating the impact of minimum wages on business costs and competitiveness

+Understanding Economic Trends:
-Identifying patterns and trends in economic indicators Analyzing the impact of economic policies on different sectors of the economy Forecasting future economic trends
+- Identifying patterns and trends in economic indicators
+- Analyzing the impact of economic policies on different sectors of the economy
+- Forecasting future economic trends

 Informing Policy Decisions:

-Providing evidence-based support for policymaking regarding minimum wages, labor market regulations, and economic stimulus measures
+- Providing evidence-based support for policymaking regarding minimum wages, labor market regulations, and economic stimulus measures
-Assisting policymakers in evaluating the potential impact of proposed policies Enhancing public understanding of economic issues and policy choices
+- Assisting policymakers in evaluating the potential impact of proposed policies
+- Enhancing public understanding of economic issues and policy choices

 # Method and medium
-> In a few sentences, you should document how you plan on completing your final project.

-Text here...
+The final project will be an interactive data storytelling piece using a platform like Shorthand.The narrative will explore the historical evolution, regional variations, and socioeconomic implications of minimum wages in the United States, aiming to engage a broad audience, including policymakers, labor rights advocates, economists, educators, and the general public interested in understanding the intricate dynamics of minimum wages.

+Interactive Visualizations
+- Using tools like Tableau or JavaScript libraries for interactive maps and charts.

+Narrative Structure
+- A compelling narrative that guides the audience through the data visualizations, providing contextual explanations, real-world examples, and data annotations to enhance understanding.

+In summary, The project helps in unveiling the complex dynamics of minimum wages in the United States through data visualization and storytelling.